pjkundert/python-slip39/README.txt

   ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━
   The account owner might store their First and Second group data in their home and office safes.
-These are 1/1 groups (1 required, and only 1 member, so each of these are3 1-card groups.)
+These are 1/1 groups (1 required, and only 1 member, so each of these are 1-card groups.)

   If the Seed needs to be recovered, collecting the First and Second cards from the home and office safe is sufficient to recover the Seed,